plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_metamer.md

 ]
 po.plot.imshow(channelwise_diffs_met, col_wrap=3, title=titles, vrange="auto0");
 ```

+We see the difference does not look like a {glue}`category_name`, or similar.
+At this point we can safely conclude the synthesized image is an adversarial example of the network.

++++

 This notebook demonstrates how to generate adversarial examples using the {class}`~plenoptic.Metamer` class.
 We encourage you to experiment with different image classification networks, images, and hyperparameters to generate other adversarial examples yourself!